KonstantinSimeonov/funsusotickass/problems/papercutter/README.md

 The Triwizard tournament continues and you are faced with yet another challenge.
 This time, you have to craft confetti out of some very expensive sheets of paper.
-Again, you rely on your C# mastery in order to complete this challenge.
+Again, you rely on your programming mastery in order to complete this challenge.

 A10 is a standard for paper size.
 A9 is another standard that is twice as big as A10, so A9 can be cut into 2 pieces of size A10.
 A8 is twice as big as A9 and so on.
 A0 is twice as big as A1.
 See the picture on the left.